 3. Students admitted after the fall of 2016 are expected to complete dissertation work within core CMB faculty labs.

 4. Students should pass a qualifying exam by the end of the 5th semester.
-The qualifying exam should consist of an NIH-style R01 grant application (http://grants.nih.gov/) and an oral defense of that grant.
+The qualifying exam should consist of an NIH-style R01 grant application up to 12 pages (http://grants.nih.gov/), and an oral defense of that grant.
 The purpose of the qualifying exam is to test the student's overall knowledge of the subject area and ability to develop hypotheses and design experiments to test the hypothesis.
 Failure to complete the qualifying exam by the end of the 5th semester or beginning of the 6th semester will result in the student being placed on probation status in the PhD program.
 Special exceptions will be granted with the approval of the departmental PhD program committee.

 5. An ethics course should be taken before the qualifying exam.
 Courses are offered downtown over the summer and during the school year.